 Our product mix is 80% books with the balance split between stationery, art material and paper.
 The books we supply vary from large multiple copy orders for school / academic textbooks and library books; to single copy orders of specialised books on a diverse array of subjects from Ancient Greek Pottery, Contract Law in Nigeria, workshop manuals for vintage cars, books on gold mining and bomb making to management titles for conferences and medical texts for hospitals.

-We supply our products to national and international clients throughout southern Africa.
+We supply our products to national and international clients throughout the world.
 The diversity of our client base reflects the need for books in all spheres of life.

 Our clients range from pre-primary, primary, secondary and tertiary educational institutions, academic, legal, corporate, city and provincial libraries, government departments, courts of law from magistrates to the appeal and constitutional courts and private sector business from mining houses, legal firms, investment banks and hospitals to medical practices.